radancyco/tb-ajd-template/README.md

 ## Undstanding what you can do and change

-## Instructions for creating an addtional AJD after one already exists on a site
+## Instructions for creating an additional AJD after one already exists on a site